top of page

 sprunge5@msu.edu

-Dr. Christine Sprunger is an Assistant Professor of Soil Health in the Department of Plant,
+Dr. Christine Sprunger is an Associate Professor of Soil Health in the Department of Plant,

 Soil, and Microbial Sciences and is based at the W.K.
 Kellogg Biological Station.
 Her research focuses on the intersection of agriculture and the environment, where she investigates how various agricultural management practices impact soil health and ecosystem services.
 In addition, Dr. Sprunger is interested in understanding how nematode communities can serve as key soil biological health indicators within agroecosystems.
 Lastly, Dr. Sprunger explores how climate change impacts rhizosphere dynamics and soil food webs.